yovitsa/2420_assignment_1/README.md

 Creating a droplet (or a virtual private server(VPS)) in Digital Ocean is a quick and straightforward process.
 #
-- 1.Click **Create** button in the top right corner,
+1. Click **Create** button in the top right corner,
-- 2.Click **Droplets** in the dropdown menu
+2. Click **Droplets** in the dropdown menu
-- 3.Choose  **Region**  that is geographically closest to you if you actual location is not offred in the region options
+3. Choose  **Region**  that is geographically closest to you if you actual location is not offred in the region options
-- 4.Select **Custom image** in the Choose an image section, and click **Add Image**, and upload the Arch lInux image that you have ppreviously downloaded.
+4. Select **Custom image** in the Choose an image section, and click **Add Image**, and upload the Arch lInux image that you have ppreviously downloaded.
-- 5.Select **Biling Plan** that fits your need
+5. Select **Biling Plan** that fits your need
-- 6.Select Authentication method **SSH Key**
+6. Select Authentication method **SSH Key**
-- 7.Review additional options offered by Digital Ocean, and choose accordigin to your needs, please note that all those sections are **Optional**
+7. Review additional options offered by Digital Ocean, and choose accordigin to your needs, please note that all those sections are **Optional**
-- 8.Click **Create Droplet** located in the bottom right corner.
+8. Click **Create Droplet** located in the bottom right corner.

 *Check if everything went well, Click "[Your actual project name]" located in the top left corner under the dropdown menu __Projects__.
 When inside your projects under the tab __Resources__, you should see your newly created droplet.
 Refer to the image below*
 ##### Image of the droplet screenshot 5